insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/startup.rst

 .. note::

-    Database start up and shut down functionality is only supported in the python-oracledb Thick mode.
+    Database start up and shut down functionality is only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

 ===========================